Plains Leopard Frog

 Occurs throughout most of Missouri, including the Bootheel, but rarely present in the Ozarks.

 Active from March to October.
 Primarily a Great Plains species.
-In Missouri, the plains leopard frog lives in grasslands, including former prairie regions and associated river floodplains of northern, central, and western Missouri, as well as the sand prairie and river floodplains in the Bootheel.
-It uses a variety of aquatic habitats, including water-filled ditches, farm ponds, river sloughs, small streams, temporary pools, and marshes.
+In Missouri, the plains leopard frog lives in grasslands, including former prairie regions and associated river floodplains of northern, central, and western Missouri.
+It also occurs in the sand prairies and river floodplains in the Bootheel.
+It lives in a variety of aquatic habitats, including water-filled ditches, farm ponds, river sloughs, small streams, temporary pools, and marshes.

 During winter, these frogs retreat into the mud and dead leaves at the bottom of ponds and streams.

-In the summer, individuals are active in and around wet areas, but they will venture into grassy areas well away from water.
+In summer, individuals mostly live in and around wet areas, but they also venture into grassy areas away from water.

-The plains leopard frog eats a variety of small invertebrates, such as flies, beetles, spiders, worms, crickets, and grasshoppers.
+The plains leopard frog eats a variety of small invertebrates, including flies, beetles, spiders, worms, crickets, and grasshoppers.

 Taxonomy: The true frog family (Ranidae) is the largest and most widespread family of frogs.
 It contains 365 species in 14 genera and probably originated in Africa.
 Representatives of this cosmopolitan family occur on every major land mass except New Zealand, Antarctica, most oceanic islands, the West Indies, and southern South America.
 The largest genus in the family in the New World (North and South America) is Lithobates (formerly Rana), with about 50 species.
 Missouri’s species, formerly in genus Rana, are all in genus Lithobates.
 As of taxonomic understandings in 2016, the Rana genus is considered restricted to the eastern hemisphere and western North America.
 In Missouri, the genus Lithobates is represented by eight species.